 Unfortunately, our sticker vendor discontinued their program to buy stickers, and now no one can buy a sticker.
 What a disaster.

 Check This Week’s Picks and see if your Twitter username appears.
 If your username appears, your pick was recorded and you can go on with your day and tell everyone about your great picking skills.
-If your username does not appear on the list, your pick was not recorded and thus cannot be scored.
+If your username does not appear on the list, your pick was not recorded.

 You can place a pick as long as the big blue button allows you to place it.
 In the past, picks would close at a certain point during each race.
 With today’s innovations in technology, that is no longer the case.
 Thanks, Steve Jobs!

 If you forget to make a pick, but you really wanted to make a pick, that’s a shame.
 There are many ways to remind yourself of an upcoming race.

 No. Like diamonds, a Random Fantasy Racing pick is forever.
 You can, however, delete the auto-tweet containing your pick if you’re trying to protect your #brand or something — your pick will still be recorded.

 All picks and data are based off your Twitter handle.
 If you change your Twitter handle, there will be data for both your old handle and your new one.
 Inconvenience me by tweeting me if you changed your Twitter username so you can keep all your precious points from previous races.
 If it seems I have not yet helped, I may have missed your request, and you can try to DM me and clog up my Twitter inbox.

 You are given a car number each week, rather than a driver name.
 That’s because some teams take a committee approach to their driver staff and it’s difficult to keep up with week-to-week changes.